 The energy sector in particular is making its global transition away from fossil fuels to renewable energy sources (e.g. solar, wind, hydropower, geothermal, and biomass).

 Environmental and sustainability specialists work across the public and private sectors, be it industry, consultancies, government, international organisations, think tanks, or charities.
 You can focus on a variety of areas, including climate change, energy and low-carbon technologies, circular economy, biodiversity conservation, environmental impact assessment, sustainable supply chain, and corporate sustainability.

 The sector is interdisciplinary and employs graduates from a range of backgrounds, with large companies offering graduate programmes and detailed careers information on their websites.

 Where can you work?

-- Environmental Consultancies – typically include divisions within management and engineering consultancies (for example ARUP and AECOM), national and local government, NGOs and smaller specialist consultancies.
-ENDS provides a searchable global database of over 1000 environmental consultancies.
+- Environmental consultancies – typically includes divisions within management and engineering consultancies (for example ARUP and AECOM), national and local government, NGOs and smaller specialist consultancies.
+ENDS provides a searchable global database of over 1,000 environmental consultancies.

 - Conservation – typical employers include charities, national parks and local authorities.
 Conservation Careers provides a list of organisations and further careers advice.